ThreatConnect-Inc/threatconnect-java/README.md

 This package exposes an SDK that wraps ThreatConnect's RESTful API and can be used to read and write entities tracked by ThreatConnect (indicators, threats, victims, etc.).

-> This README provides a quick-start on how to get started with the Java SDK.
+> This README provides a quick-start on the Java SDK.
 For detailed documentation, visit the "Java Development" of the ThreatConnect&trade; SDK documentation: https://threatconnect-inc.github.io/threatconnect-app-engine/

 ## Maven
 Add the following entries to your pom file (git clone not required):